DonghyeonHan/MetaVRain_dataset/README.md

 The dataset can be used with simple code which is provided by the other general NeRF related software such as https://github.com/creiser/kilonerf.

-We also attached example code of loading the dataset as file, load_blender.py
+We also attached example code for loading the dataset.
+Please refer 'load_blender.py'

 Followings are NeRF-based 3D Rendering results obtained by using our processor, MetaVRain.